No. 54; December 2015

-- Placing limits on the amount of television viewing (per day and per week)
+- Placing limits on the amount of television viewing and screen time (per day and per week)

-- Turning off the TV during family meals and study time
+- Turning off the screens during family meals and study time

-- Turning off shows you don't feel are appropriate for your child
+- Turning off shows or programming you don't feel are appropriate for your child

-In addition, parents can help by doing the following: don't allow children to watch long blocks of TV, but help them select individual programs.
+In addition, parents can help by doing the following: don't allow children have long blocks of screen time, but help them select individual programs.
 Choose shows that meet the developmental needs of your child.
-Children's shows on public TV are appropriate, but soap operas, adult sitcoms, and adult talk shows are not.
-Set certain periods when the television will be off.
+Children's video programming on public TV and other educational websites are appropriate, but soap operas, adult sitcoms, and adult talk shows are not.
+Set certain periods when all household screens will be turned off.
 Study times are for learning, not for sitting in front of the TV doing homework.
-Meal times are a good time for family members to talk with each other, not for watching television.
+Meal times are a good time for family members to talk with each other, not for watching their smartphone, tablet or television.

-Make TV Viewing an Active Process for Child and Parent!
+Make Screen Time an Active Process for Child and Parent!